pmahnke/stmgrts/_posts/2009/2009-05-05-idea_of_the_week_go_to_isabella_plantation.md

 Here is Royal Parks description of the plantation:

-> “The Isabella Plantation is a beautiful woodland garden inside Richmond Park that houses a fine collection of azaleas, including the National Collection of 50 Japanese azalea varieties introduced to the West around 1920 by the famous plant collector, Ernest Wilson.
-Rhododendrons, camellias, and magnolias thrive under a mature woodland canopy with many other acid-loving plants.”
+> "The Isabella Plantation is a beautiful woodland garden inside Richmond Park that houses a fine collection of azaleas, including the National Collection of 50 Japanese azalea varieties introduced to the West around 1920 by the famous plant collector, Ernest Wilson.
+Rhododendrons, camellias, and magnolias thrive under a mature woodland canopy with many other acid-loving plants."